Criterion-based Heterogeneous Collaborative Filtering for Multi-behavior Implicit Recommendation: Method

 in which $\Theta_{CF}$ represents the parameters of the CF model, $V_{u}^{(k)+}$ ($V_{u}^{(k)-}$) is the set of positive (negative) items for user $u$ on the $k$-th behavior, $w$ denotes the weight of negative entry.

-However, for E-commerce implicit data, $R_{uv}^{(k)}=1$ indicates that there exists a $k$-th interaction between user $u$ and item $v$, but it does not mean $u$ actually likes $v$.
-Similarly, $R_{uv}^{(k)}=0$ does not necessarily mean $u$ does not like $v$, it can be that the user is not aware of $v$.
+However, for E-commerce implicit data, $R_{uv}^{(k)}=1$ implies that the $k$-th interaction exists between user $u$ and item $v$, but it does not imply that $u$ really likes $v$.
+Moreover, $R_{uv}^{(k)}=0$ does not necessarily imply that $u$ dislikes $v$, since perhaps $u$ has not been aware of $v$.
 In other words, $R_{uv}^{(k)}=R_{uv'}^{(k)}=1/0$ may imply different preference strength for items $v$ and $v'$.
 As a result, the above non-sampling learning strategy which learns parameters to regress the likelihood of each item to 1/0 is hard to distinguish true/false preferential items under $k$-th behavior from the implicit data.
 What's more, for different types of positive (negative) interactions $R_{uv}^{(k)}$ and $R_{uv}^{(k')}$, it regresses their likelihood to the same value 1(0).
-In this way, it also doesn't explore the heterogeneous information for different users and items, which greatly restricts the performance of multi-behavior recommendation.
+In this way, it also does not explore the heterogeneous information for different users and items, which greatly restricts the performance of multi-behavior recommendation.